AWikia/CentralProcessingEnd/README.md

 CPE Blocks library for SNAP!

 # Requirements
-- Snap 6.0 and Newer
+- Snap 7.0 and Newer with JavaScript extensions enabled

 # Description
 Successor project of MLS Blocks from BYOB 3.1